thorgrin/beerlist/README.md

 systemctl --user start beerbot-connection
 ```
 To configure the IRC server, channel and bot name, edit the `beerbot.conf` file.

+### Push new beer on tap notifications to IRC
+Notifications are enabled by default and can be disabled in `beerbot.conf`.

 ### Let beerbot react to commands
 The beerbot can respond to IRC commands in form of `!pub` where `pub` is a shortcut of one of the supported pubs